 Though the whole office thought Y sucked at the event, X would proclaim that Y was too good at what they did.
 X would repeat it so often that the people who didn’t witness the action would think very highly of Y. They would unassumingly enlist Y for similar roles during the next event.

 If X was a senior person, they would have a say in hiring.
 That causes a big problem.
 Not only would X try to hire ‘one of their own’, but also find faults in other candidates.
 This would falter the hiring decisions and decrease the organization’s efficiency.

 If Y had stabbed someone (let’s call them Z) with a knife, X would say “Y did nothing wrong.
 Y was just holding the knife and pointed it out.
 Z leaned into the knife and got killed.
 Poor Y has never seen anyone die.
 Y feels so shocked.
 We should all go console Y and condemn Z for making Y sad.”

-I gave an example of someone obsessed with their native language who showed favouritism to the extreme.
+I gave examples of someone obsessed with their native language showing favouritism to the extreme.
 You may have witnessed someone behave the same way in favour of people of their own race, religion, country, state, town, caste, creed, etc.

 How important is it to be impartial?
 Thiruvalluvar has the answer:

 The above Thirukkural means that the most important virtue is equity, wherein all divisions of people (enemies, strangers and friends) are treated equally.